Ani-Moopa/Moopa/README.md

 </details>

-> **Warning:** If you are not familiar with JavaScript or any other programming language related to this project, please learn it first before attempting to work on this project. **I won't be able to help anyone who doesn't know how to do basic stuff.**
+> **Warning:** If you are not familiar with JavaScript or any other programming language related to this project, please learn it first before attempting to work on this project. **I won't help anyone who doesn't know how to do basic stuff.**

 ## Introduction